-According to the National Cancer Institute, in 2018, approximately 1,735,350 new cases of cancer were diagnosed in the United States.
-It was predicted that 609,640 people would die from the disease.
+According to Cancer.gov, in 2018, approximately 1,735,350 new cases of cancer will be diagnosed in the United States; unfortunately, 609,640 people may die from the disease.
 In 2017, the projected expenditures for cancer care in the U.S. were a whopping $147.3 billion.
-As 2019 rolls by, these costs are likely to increase, especially if we consider an aging population and increasing cancer prevalence.
+And these costs are likely to increase, if we factor in an aging population and an increasing cancer prevalence.

 At the same time, medical practitioners have been broadening the way in which they address and treat illness.
-Powerful and effective new methods have emerged, offering patients a wider berth of cancer treatment options.
-This article sheds light on the different kinds of cancer treatment options.
+If you’re struggling with cancer and looking into possible treatment options, we can help.

 Different Cancer Treatment Options